Call to connect with a licensed agent

 MSAs combine high-deductible health coverage with a savings account.
 Money is deposited into that account at the beginning of each year, and you can use the funds for qualified medical expenses throughout the year.
 MSAs don’t come with drug coverage, so you do have to purchase a separate Part D drug plan.

-PFFS, SNP, and FMOPOS
+PFFS, SNP, and HMOPOS

 The other plans are far less common, but let’s go through them for good measure.